xcart/xcart-docs/_pages/kb_en/modules/mailchimp_integration_with_e-commerce_support/getting_started_with_mailchimp_integration_with_e-commerce_support.md

         Once your new Mailchimp account has been created, follow the instructions for connecting your existing Mailchimp account to your integration (See Method 2 below).

    * Method 2: Log in to your existing Mailchimp account and have it connected to your integration automatically
       * Step 1.
-Click on the link “Connect with your Mailсhimp account”.
+Click on the link "Connect with your Mailсhimp account".
        ![xc5_mailchimp_connecting1.png]({{site.baseurl}}/attachments/ref_w5MRyybe/xc5_mailchimp_connecting1.png)

        * Step 2.
 On the Mailсhimp authorization page, enter your Mailсhimp login and password and click **Log In**.